-Often, one can see in data, that "something" strange is going on.
+A sign of a systematic error (or bug), is that one can see in data, that "something" strange is going on.

 One should of course work hard to understand the effect, but occasionally one must give up, and suffer a large systematic uncertainty.